| Compact Fluorescent Lamps

 of six lamps to locations in the United States and U.S. Territories.
 (The sub-CFLs

 carry an unconditional one-year warranty among the best in the industry).
+The bulbs are available as a result

 of a technology procurement organized by DOE's Pacific Northwest National Laboratory